 Many consumers are faced with extreme debt.
 Some people who are facing debt are not able to file for bankruptcy.
 Quite often, consumers are sued by a collection agency for a debt they do not owe.
 Or the debt has already been paid.
 Or the debt is way beyond the statute of limitations.

 So there are a variety of reasons that a consumer may need to defend himself against a law suit to collect a debt.
-We make no moral judgments in this article.
-If you've been sued by a debt collector, there are steps you can take to defend yourself.
+If you've been sued by a debt collector, there are specific steps you can employ for debt defense.